Recently

 December 2017

-- Contributed to New Dawning Light, an Advent Journal for the homeless community of Wilmington, NC
+• Contributed to New Dawning Light, an Advent Journal for the unhoused community of Wilmington, NC

 September 2017